 Round of 16 Play: Pilots in the playoffs will have from 9/21 to 9/28 at 12pm PST to attempt submit their best scoring attempts in the 3 mini-games that were selected.
 The highest score for each game wins that game.
 The pilot that can win 2/3 or all 3 games will advance, in turn eliminating their opponent.
 8 pilots will remain after this round.

-Round of 8 Play: Pilots in the playoffs will have from 9/28 to 10/5 at 12pm PST to attempt submit their best scoring attempts in the 3 mini-games that were selected.
+Round of 8 Play: Note: all games will be slightly modified.
+Pilots in the playoffs will have from 9/28 to 10/5 at 12pm PST to attempt submit their best scoring attempts in the 3 mini-games that were selected.
 The highest score for each game wins that game.
 The pilot that can win 2/3 or all 3 games will advance, in turn eliminating their opponent.
 4 pilots will remain after this round.

 Ties: If pilots score the same in a mini game the tie will be broken by the pilot who achieved the score in the least amount of time.
 If somehow that is also a tie then it would go to whoever had a larger margin of victory (% wise) in the game that they won.